Consensys/doc.rollups/docs/Reference/JSON-RPC.md

         }
         ```

-## pazkp_listOutboundTransferCreations
+## `pazkp_listOutboundTransferCreations`

-List all outbound transfers for which you are the sender.
+Lists all outbound transfers for which you are the sender.

 ### Parameters